refgenie/refgenie-docs/docs/refget/README.md

 ## The refget Python package

-The `refget` Python package aims to provide a Python interface for both remote and local use of the [GA4GH Refget Specifications](https://ga4gh.github.io/refget/).

-### The refget protocol

-Refget will consist of 3 standards for identifying and distributing reference genome data:

-- **Refget sequences**: a GA4GH-approved standard for individual sequences
-- **Refget sequence collections**: a standard for collections of sequences, under review
-- **Refget pangenomes**: a future standard for which development is just beginning
+The `refget` Python package provides a Python implementation of the [GA4GH Refget Specifications](https://ga4gh.github.io/refget/), which define standards for identifying and distributing reference biological sequences, like reference genomes.
+It provides standards at 3 levels of data: **Refget sequences**: a GA4GH-approved standard for individual sequences; **Refget sequence collections**: a GA4GH-approved standard for collections of sequences; and **Refget pangenomes**: a future standard for which development is just beginning.

 <p align="center">
 <img src="img/refget-umbrella.svg" width="500">